 Spending time aboard a sailing yacht is great fun.
 Otherwise, we would not like it, would we?
-As soon as we decide to charter one for our sailing holidays, we usually start thinking about the destinations we would be able to sail, the sights we would be able to see, the beaches, restaurants and bars we would be able to visit.
+As soon as we decide to charter one for our sailing holidays, we usually start thinking about the destinations we would be able to sail.
+And the sights we would be able to see, the beaches, restaurants and bars we would be able to visit.
 None or very few of us would think about limiting factors that always go together with planning a sailing trip.
+One of them is onboard water supplies.

-One of those are onboard water supplies and consumption of water.
-When at home, very few of us would consider water consumption, especially in regions where it does not make a large part of monthly households bills.
+When at home, very few of us would consider water consumption.
+Especially in regions where it does not make a large part of monthly households bills.
 There is nothing better than a hot shower in winter or after physical activities.
 However, the capacity of fresh water tanks and daily water consumption on a yacht is one of the priorities when planning the sailing trip.
 Why?

 Furthermore, in some areas water supplying shortages may occur in high summer season and after long terms without rain.
 Visitors of Vis Island in the Croatian Adriatic experienced such a situation in summer of 2017.
 Not a pleasant situation at all.
 So, let me offer a few tricks how to save fresh water, and extend your sailing legs without visiting ports and marinas if you did not intend to.